puddledash/projects/notebooks/R/State Wind Energy/USWind.md

     ## x dplyr::filter() masks stats::filter()
     ## x dplyr::lag()    masks stats::lag()

 Next, we can begin loading the data and taking a brief look at it as a whole.
+The data can originally be found on [this article](https://howmuch.net/articles/wind-power-in-the-united-states-2018).
+However, I was able do download the dataset in excel format from [this website](https://www.makeovermonday.co.uk/data/), which contains various other data on other topics along with their original locations.

 ``` r
 dfraw <- read.csv("E:/Documents/R/Data/projects/data/USWind.csv",